open-contracting/software-development-handbook/docs/services/index.rst

 Admin
 ~~~~~

-There should be a minimum of `Super Admin <https://admin.google.com/open-contracting.org/AdminHome?hl=en#DomainSettings/notab=1&role=9170516996784129&subtab=roles>`__ users from OCP, and no other assigned admins.
+There should be a minimum of two `Super Admin <https://admin.google.com/open-contracting.org/AdminHome?hl=en#DomainSettings/notab=1&role=9170516996784129&subtab=roles>`__ users from OCP only.

 *Less secure apps* is set to “Allow users to manage their access to less secure apps” for the open-contracting.org domain, and `Allow less secure apps <https://myaccount.google.com/lesssecureapps>`__ is set to “ON” for the data@open-contracting.org user, so that Redmine can fetch mail.

 Analytics
 ~~~~~~~~~

-There should be at most two `users <https://analytics.google.com/analytics/web/#/a35677147w162037252p163071392/admin/suiteusermanagement/account>`__ with all permissions from OCP.
-There should be at most two users with the Read & Analyze permissions from each other organization.
+There should be a minimum of two `users <https://analytics.google.com/analytics/web/#/a35677147w162037252p163071392/admin/suiteusermanagement/account>`__ with all permissions from OCP only.

+There should be at most two users with the Read & Analyze permissions from any other organization.

 The *OCDS Tools* property tracks: